neuronsimulator/nrn-build-ci/README.md

   ![](images/gha1.png)
 * scroll down to "Artifacts"
-* retrieve the artifact URL by right-clicking on the "wheels" artifact, and copy the link
+* retrieve the artifact URL by right-clicking on the "wheels" artifact, and copy the link:

   ![](images/gha2.png)